RhahiSpace/web-repl/content/fly/suborbital-sample-return.md

 ## API for part/modules

-In the previous mission, I used time-based delay to stage engines, with a watchdog to do emergency staging if something went wrong.
-This time, I am going to stage engines based on remaining fuel and the engine's active status.
+In the previous mission, I used time-based delay to stage engines with a watchdog to do emergency staging if something went wrong.
+This time, I removed the watchdog and staged based on remaining fuel and the engine status.
+This lets us keep running the rocket as long as possible and utilize overburn if needed.
 To read about how I implemented the engine API, see [engine abstraction and caching](/apply/engine-abstraction)

 ## Interactive rocket control

-Long since I started *Kerbal Space Programming*, I wanted to have full automated missions, while keeping the ability to pause the program an re-program the rocket as needed without stopping the program entirely.
+Ever since I started *Kerbal Space Programming*, I wanted to do full automated missions.
+Sometimes, though, it's nice to be able to pause the program in the middle without stopping the program entirely.

-I see two approaches to this: [Jupyter](https://en.wikipedia.org/wiki/Project_Jupyter) and [REPL](https://docs.julialang.org/en/v1/stdlib/REPL/).
-Jupyter in VSCode has some limitations (or bugs) that makes it less great compared to Jupyter+Python in VSCode, but it still makes interactive development much easier.
+I see two approaches to achieve this: [Jupyter](https://en.wikipedia.org/wiki/Project_Jupyter) and [REPL](https://docs.julialang.org/en/v1/stdlib/REPL/).
+Jupyter+Julia in VSCode has a bug that makes it less great compared to Jupyter+Python, but it still makes interactive development much easier.
 I also use REPL, but in this mission I limited myself to Jupyter to have a more focused mission.

 ### The Jupyter bug

-Jupyter notebook in VSCode has a bug where interrupting or stopping kernel will not stop the UI.
-The cell does stop, but the UI will run forever, blocking further execution.
-This is a problem when I want to run some busy loop and then stop it to start over.
+The bug is that when interrupting or stopping kernel, the UI will keep going.
+The cell does stop, but the UI runs forever, blocking further execution.
+This is a problem when I want to run some busy loop and then stop it to do something else.
 If I run the loop in an async block, however, the cell will stop as soon as the task is declared, with the scheduled task running in the background.
 This is exactly what I am going to do; run every maneuver in async, and then somehow control them via Julia's  signaling mechanisms.

 ### The signaling mechanism

-Take a look at stage 1 part of Karman 5 mission.
+Here is a stage1 code of Karman 5 mission as an example.

-I first ignite the rocket engine, and then have a stage separation.
+I first ignite the rocket engine, and then do a stage separation.
 The `wait_for_burnout` function will constantly check the remaining fuel and return if the fuel runs out or stops changing (indicating engine burnout).

 ```julia
 # Karman5.ipynb